echoprotocol/echowiki/technologies/financial-model/echo-financial-model.md

 In case of non-zero balance on the commission pool, the total reward for each block is increased by the amount equal to **Fee Pool Balance / 30 / Count blocks per day**.

-The award increments are calculated during network maintenance and are not recalculated until the next network maintenance.
+The award increments and pool are recalculated every block.

 ![](fin_plan1.png)